3 Essential Business Communication Skills Every Leader Needs

 3. An engaging personal backstory.

 Let’s jump back into our networking scenario.
-You’ve attracted people with a great 30-second intro and a clear explanation of your offer — now, someone asks:
+You’ve attracted people with a great 30-second intro and a clear explanation of what you do — now, someone asks:

 “So, how did you get into all this?”